ricardojba/Even-More-Awesome-Mainframe-Hacking/README.md

 Next step let's enumerate some TSO Users.

-This is a very common issue in TSO because since it explicity indicates on error messages if the user exists.
+This is a very common issue in TSO because it explicity indicates on error messages, if the user exists or not.
 IBM has issued a fix for this (turn *PASSWORDPREPROMPT ON*)

 `nmap -sV --version-all --version-intensity 9 -v --open -Pn -n -p- --script tso-enum --script-args brute.threads=5,userdb=default_tso_accounts.txt,tso-enum.commands="logon applid(tso)" mainframe.com`